Experience is the truth of a brand.

 It’s a mindset shift that starts with a redefinition of business - drawn not from your business model, capabilities or what product you sell but how you create value for customers.

-This defines everything you do: what customers you serve, how you serve them, whom you compete against, what external forces you regard as relevant, how you interpret those force, what strategies you pursue and how you innovate.
+This defines everything you do: what customers you serve, how you serve them, whom you compete against, what external forces you regard as relevant, how you interpret those forces, what strategies you pursue and how you innovate.

 Take Domino’s.
 It isn't just a pizza company.
 But a technology company that delivers pizza.